-Qualified St. Lawrence University rising juniors and seniors who have declared a major or minor in Fine Arts are eligible to spend the fall or spring semester with the University of Georgia's program in Cortona, Italy.
+Qualified St. Lawrence University rising juniors and seniors who have declared/intend to declare a major or minor in Art and Art History are eligible to spend the fall or spring semester with the University of Georgia's program in Cortona, Italy.
 The program offers a variety of studio courses in painting, ceramics, drawing, book arts, jewelry and metalwork, sculpture, printmaking, graphic design, and photography.
 In addition to coursework, students will have the opportunity to participate in course-related field trips, weekend field trips, and cultural activities within the local community.
 Cortona is a small city of 22,000, located in Arezzo, in the heart of Tuscany.
 The UGA program hosts approximately 50 students from a variety of institutions each semester and has been in existence since 1970.

 - Based in Cortona

 - Pre-requisites: 3.0 GPA recommended; only open to Juniors and Seniors who intend to major or minor in Art and Art History.
 Must have taken AAH131, AAH116 or AAH117, and one upper-level studio course.
 Students are encouraged to take one semester of Italian prior to participation.

 - Enrollment caps may be limited to less than 15 per semester based on space limitations.

 - Intended for Art and Art History majors and minors

 - Live in student housing on the program's campus